boyter/boyter.org/content/posts/my-personal-complaints-about-golang.md

 The Go garbage collector is a very solid piece of engineering.
 With every release the applications I work on tend to get faster usually due to improvements in it.
 However prioritizes latency above all requirements.
 For API's and UI's this is a perfectly acceptable choice.
 It's also fine for anything with network calls which are going to be the bottleneck as well.

 The catch is that Go isn't any good for UI work (no decent bindings exist that I am aware of) and this choice really hurts you when you want as much throughput as possible.
 I ran into this as a major issue when working on [scc](https://github.com/boyter/scc/) which is a command line application which is very CPU bound.
 It was such a problem I added logic in there to turn off the GC until it hits a threshold.
+However I could not just disable it because for some things it works on it would quickly run out of memory.

 The lack of control over the GC is frustrating at times.
 You learn to live with it, but there are times where it would be nice to say "Hey this code here, it really just needs to run as fast as possible, so if you could flip into throughput mode for a little while that would be great."